hamza3256/Micromorpher/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](/docs/prs.md)
 [![License LGPL-3.0](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](/docs/COPYING.txt)

-This is the repository for **Micromorpher**, which is a prototype distributed application (dApp) which has the intention of converting small amounts of £s into Ether, using blockchain smart contracts.
+This is the repository for **Micromorpher**, which is a prototype distributed application (dApp) that has the intention of converting small amounts of £s into Ether, using blockchain smart contracts.

 The original test **Micromorpher** application was the result of the academic paper called, [Towards a post-cash society: An application to convert fiat money into a cryptocurrency](http://dx.doi.org/10.5210/fm.v22i3.7410), by Steve Huckle, Martin White and Rituparna Bhattacharya, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).